automl/BOHBsCAVE/README.md

 ## Requirements

 This is a Python3 package (developed under Python 3.6).
-For convenience, we recommend to install Anaconda with a recent Python 3 (see also `setup.sh`).
-If you want to set up the package manually, you find requirements in the `requirements.txt` (or, for the ICML 2018 Experiments, in `examples/icml_2018_experiments/icml2018requirements.txt`).
+For convenience, we recommend you to install Anaconda with a recent Python 3 (see also `setup.sh`).
+If you want to set up the package manually, you will find all the requirements in `requirements.txt` (or, for the ICML 2018 Experiments, in `examples/icml_2018_experiments/icml2018requirements.txt`).

 ## About the tools